I absolutely hate driving when it’s dark.

 It struck me that this is sometimes how I live my life: braced for impact.

-My “car” isn’t stuck in the garage per se, but I’ll freely admit there are plenty of days when I’m unable to “enjoy the ride.”
+I’m not to the point where I don’t ever take my “car” out of the garage, but I’ll freely admit there are plenty of days when I’m unable to “enjoy the ride.”
 My mom and I talked about this very thing just recently, how we create and project nightmarish scenarios into our tomorrows, then ruin our todays waiting for them to hit.

 This is no way to live OR to drive.